hirvinen/dev-academy-2023-exercise/README.md

 ### Frontend end-to-end testing

+Before running end-to-end tests, run everything in development mode.
+TODO: Update this when production mode run scripts are defined.

 [Cypress](https://www.cypress.io/) will be used for frontend end-to-end testing.
 Cypress GUI can be used to run and manage them.
 To launch it, run `npm run cypress` in the frontend directory.

 In order to run them headless, run `npm run test` in the frontend directory.
 Videos of the tests are generated into `cypress/videos`.

 #### Cypress dependencies on Linux / WSL (2)